BharathN5701/VSD_INTERNSHIP/README.md

 Binary Encoding: 0000000 00011 00010 100 00001 0110011
 32-bit Instruction Code: 0x003100b3

-***TASK 4:-
+**TASK 4:-**

-By making use of RISC-V Core: Verilog Netlist and Testbench, perform an experiment of Functional Simulation and observe the waveforms
+**By making use of RISC-V Core: Verilog Netlist and Testbench, perform an experiment of Functional Simulation and observe the waveforms**
-NOTE: Since the designing of RISCV Architecture and writing it's testbench is not the part of this Research Internship, so we will use the Verilog Code and Testbench of RISCV that has already been designed.
-The reference GitHub repository is : iiitb_rv32i link**

 **GTKWAVE Generation Process:**

 Follow the guidelines given below to generate the waveform using Verilog code and GTKWAVE.

 1.)
 Clone the Repository.